Special-K-s-Flightsim-Bots/DCSServerBot/plugins/scheduler/README.md

 # Plugin Scheduler
-With this plugin you can decide when to run your DCS servers, when to run which mission and how long a specific mission shall run, either in local time or in mission time.
-Tasks that can be achieved with this solution are below others:
+With this plugin you can decide when to run your DCS servers, when to run which mission and how long a specific mission shall run, either in local time, real time or in mission time.
+Tasks that can be achieved with this solution are below
+others:
 * Have a server rotate a mission every 4 hrs.
 * Restart the mission before it gets dark.
 * Have two servers run alternately, maybe one with password, one public